jmcph4/rfc1321/README.md

 # MD5 Reference Implementation in C as per RFC1321 #

 The [MD5](https://en.wikipedia.org/wiki/MD5) cryptographic hash function is fully specified in [RFC 1321](https://www.ietf.org/rfc/rfc1321.txt)[1].
 This document contains a reference implementation in the C programming language in its appendices (Appendix A, specifically).
-This repository contains a copy-paste of this implementation for both pedagogical and convenience purposes.
+This repository contains what is largely a copy-paste of this implementation for both pedagogical and convenience purposes.

 Quoting Appendix A directly: